 Breast cancer definition

-In its early stages, it may not cause any symptoms.
-A tumor may be known in many cases, but an abnormality can still be seen on a mammogram.
+In its early stages, it may not cause any breast cancer symptoms.
+A tumour may be known in many cases, but an abnormality can still be seen on a mammogram.
 If cancer can be felt, the first indication is usually a new lump in the breast that was not there before.
 However, not all lumps are cancer.

 Each type of breast cancer can produce a variety of symptoms.
-Many of these symptoms are similar, but some can be different.
+Many of these breast cancer symptoms are similar, but some can be different.
 Signs for the most common breast cancers include:

 - a breast lump or tissue thickening that seems other than the surrounding tissue and has originated freshly